top of page

 What is a CAP?

 A CAP is a proposed plan covering future oil and gas operations in a defined geographic area.
 The purpose of a CAP is to propose development based on thoughtful and comprehensive planning and cumulative impact considerations.
 A CAP focuses on infrastructure location, Best Management Practices (BMPs), and centralization of facilities, among other development aspects.
-To learn more about the COGCC and the CAP process, click here.
+To learn more about the ECMC and the CAP process, click here.

 Bronco CAP Specifics